changtung/deviceManager/README.md

 # deviceManager
-simple app with authentication and CRUD using ui-router
+simple app with authentication and CRUD using <a href="https://github.com/angular-ui/ui-router">ui-router</a>

+App uses <a href="https://github.com/knadh/localStorageDB">localStorageDB</a> to store data

+Authentication mechanism is described in <a href="http://stackoverflow.com/questions/22537311/angular-ui-router-login-authentication">this</a> post.

+Backend is provided using <a href="https://docs.angularjs.org/api/ngMock/service/$httpBackend">$httpBackend</a>

 # requirements